miamiww/hugoBlog/content/post/100days/Day-80.md

 I found TM on [defacer.id](https://defacer.id), the website that ranks web site vandals based on their defacements.
 [His page on the site](https://defacer.id/archive/attacker/toxic-mask) indicates they've vandalized 1249 websites since starting in 2017.
 ![](/images/100Days/Day80/toxicmask.png)
 This is their vandal tag.
-Looks way more impressive than the one one the lock gateway, but I guess that IoT configuation pages don't give you too much to work off of.
+Looks way more impressive than the one one the lock gateway, but I guess that IoT configuration pages don't give you too much to work off of.
 See you tomorrow.